Tanya Franks: 2007–present

 In July 2007, it was announced that Franks would play the role of Tanya Branning's (Jo Joyner) sister, Rainie Cross in the BBC One soap opera EastEnders for a week-long stint from 2 August 2007.
 Franks returned to EastEnders as Rainie in January 2008, and again in August 2010.
 She returned again in April 2011, before departing once more later that year.
 She made a surprise return to the show on 16 June 2014 and departed on 15 February 2015.
-EastEnders announced on 18 January 2018 that Franks would make a guest appearance the following day and return permanently later in the year.
-Franks made her full time return on 24 April 2018.
-It was announced in June 2022 that Franks had quit the role of Rainie/Lorraine Highway.
-Her final scenes aired on the 29th June 2022.
+EastEnders announced on 18 January 2018 that Franks would make a guest appearance the following day and return on a permanent basis later in the year.
+Franks made her full-time return on 24 April 2018.
+It was announced in June 2022 that Franks had left the role of Rainie.
+Her final scenes aired on 29 June 2022.
 She returned for a brief stint on 23 August until 25 August 2022.

 In 2008, Franks starred as Sandra Farrell in the BBC Two mocumentary The Cup.
 In 2010, Franks appeared in an episode of the E4 teen drama Skins.
 Also in 2010, she appeared in an episode of the BBC1 time-travelling drama Ashes to Ashes.
 From September 2010 to August 2011, Franks starred as a series regular in the CBBC comedy serial Hotel Trubble.
 Franks also appears in Episode 7, Series 9 of New Tricks as literary agent Roxanne Guthrie.
-In 2013 she was a guest lead in an episode of "Pramface" as Fiona.
+In 2013, she was a guest lead in an episode of "Pramface" as Fiona.
 Tanya plays Richard Burton's wife, Sybil, in the 2012 made-for-television film Liz & Dick.
-In 2013 Tanya played Lucy Stevens, sister to DC Ellie Miller played by Olivia Colman, in the award-winning series Broadchurch.
+Also in 2013, Tanya played Lucy Stevens, sister to Detective Sergeant Ellie Miller played by Olivia Colman, in the series Broadchurch.
 She also played Mandy in the E4 sitcom Chewing Gum in 2015 and earlier in 2016 and 2018 she played Carol in the hit BBC comedy series Mum.
 In 2018, Franks appeared in an episode of Inside No 9.